Dog walk thoughts - Distillation

 This concept applies so much in life in general I think, and certainly in design.
 Let’s think of some famous and popular products (I think we can deem them “well designed” if they meet that definition!) - Post It notes, a Bialetti coffee maker (or an Aeropress, which I use and love), the Kallax shelving system from IKEA… what they all have in common is that they’re incredibly simple, and that their aesthetics and function are inextricably linked with very minimal ornamentation.

 When it comes to designing gardens perhaps it’s wise to think the same way - why is something there and what purpose does it serve?
 Can we remove it and still have the same effect?
-Can few do this across the rest of our life?
+How can we do this across the rest of our life?